 After the current design is loaded, load the reference design checkpoint using the read_checkpoint -incremental <dcp> command.
-Loading the reference design checkpoint with the -incremental option enables the Incremental Compile design flow for subsequent place and route operations
+The -incremental option enables the Incremental Compile design flow for subsequent place and route operations

 Incremental Implementation Controls

 If no command arguments (other than -incremental) are specified, the tool reuses as much of the reference checkpoint information that it can.
 However, command arguments can be applied to the read_checkpoint -incremental command that give the user control over what is used and not reused.